 When a meeting goes wrong, people remember it.
-The logistics involved are routinely underestimated, and company-wide costs are siloed and hard to measure.
-This short primer discusses the steps you can take to ensure your meetings will be smooth and successful.
+The logistics involved are routinely underestimated, and company-wide costs are hard to measure.
+We discuss the steps you should take to ensure your meetings will be smooth and successful.

 Simple meetings are simple, right?
 Not much opportunity for things to go awry?
 Wrong!
 The logistics involved in a simple meeting can be complex, ironically.
 And if not done right, attendees will remember it for all the wrong reasons—and so will you.
 To have a successful simple meeting takes getting a lot of moving parts to work in complete coordination.